radiantearth/stac-api-spec/CONTRIBUTING.md

 ### Check files

-The same check-markdown and check-examples programs that runs as a check on PR's is part of the repo and can be run locally.
+The same check-markdown and check-openapi programs that runs as a check on PR's is part of the repo and can be run locally.
 To install you'll need npm, which is a standard part of any [node.js installation](https://nodejs.org/en/download/).
 Alternatively, you can also use [yarn](https://yarnpkg.com/) instead of npm.
 In this case replace all occurrences of `npm` with `yarn` below.